AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Illinois is not a no-fault state; it’s an at-fault state.

-Say someone hit your parked car and left the scene, a classic hit-and-run — but CCTV caught the culprit speeding off.
+Say someone hit your parked car and left the scene, but CCTV caught them speeding off.
 That person would be responsible for your property damages and any injuries your passengers incurred.

 Even if you had some level of negligence (say you were parked in a no-parking zone), as long as you were 50 percent or less culpable for the accident, you could recover funds under Illinois’ modified comparative negligence law.